efrecon/primer/docs/steps/install.md

 are ignored.
 Otherwise, each line should contain a number of fields separated by the `:` (colon) sign.
 These fields are, in order:

 - The source of the resource to install.
-The source can contain some templating references (see below).
 To escape special characters, e.g. `:`, use URL encoding, as the source will be URL decoded.
 - The destination where to install on the host.
 The destination will also be URL decoded.
 - Name of user owning the destination, defaults to the same user as the one